quoctrinhfz/rz-utils/universal-scripts/host/tools/README.md

 - Insert the SD card if rootfs flashing is selected.
 - For Bootloader-flash: set boot switches to SCIF download mode.
 - For Uload-flash or rootfs flashing: set boot switches to normal mode.
+- **Board Reset/Power-cycle:**
+  - **RZ/{G,V}2L-EVK boards**: Use the RESET button to reset the board without removing power.
+The USB connection and serial port remain available during flashing.
+  - **RZ/V2H-RDK board**: Does not have a RESET button.
+You must power-cycle by unplugging and re-plugging the power adapter.
+Since the debug/OTG USB port is powered from the same power jack, the USB device will disconnect and the serial port will disappear from the host PC during power-cycle.
+Ensure you reconnect the USB cable to the same PC port after power-cycle to avoid reconnection issues.
 - Rootfs flash (UDP Fastboot): U-Boot fastboot-udp uses a single active Ethernet MAC per board.
 If multiple RJ45/PHY ports exist, only one is active (depending on board support).
 The script automatically selects the appropriate Ethernet port based on board configuration in `boards_flash_config.toml`.
 For boards with multiple available ports, the script will prompt you to select which port to use.

   | Board         | Ethernet port(s) used |